magnified tissue

 As background, Anthony was born and raised in St. Louis, MO, and addressing the obligate regional question, attended Whitfield High School.
 He decided to tax his asthma and remain in allergy-riddled St. Louis, where he earned his B.A. at Washington University, while taking out his academic aggressions playing defense for the Wash U Bears’ club roller hockey team (culminating in a 4th-place finish at the National Collegiate Roller Hockey Championships in Las Vegas in his sophomore year).
 Following a passionate childhood fascination with sharks, Anthony continued his studies as close to the ocean as possible, earning a PhD in Microbiology/Immunology at the University of Miami Miller School of Medicine in southern Fla., where he managed to convince his mentor that scuba diving lessons would enhance his well-roundedness in the biological sciences (ask to see his picture of him kissing a tonically-immobilized shark).
 After a near run-in with a 10-foot alligator (seriously), he moved as far away as possible from a tropical climate and settled in a more “temperate” region, gaining valuable research experience as a postdoctoral scholar at the University of Minnesota medical school, studying traits of a successful HIV vaccine.

 He began mentoring/advising students while in the research laboratory, which grew into a full-time role when he transitioned to instructor for a few medical school post-baccalaureate programs.
 Realizing he thoroughly enjoys working closely with students and building relationships, he jumped at the opportunity to return to his alma mater in 2018 and help guide students along their collegiate journey.
+Anthony has been teaching with Pre-College Programs since 2023.

 In his free time (which is nonexistent now that he parents a young daughter), he enjoys hiking, playing recreational sports, “geeking out” with fantasy/sci-fi movies, gaming, and spending time with family.